erdsal4/farmapp/README.md

 # Run

 This app was built within the Flutter framework, so one should run it as a Flutter app.
-The instruc- tions for installing Flutter and running a Flutter app on IOS and Android are given on the official
+The instructions for installing Flutter and running a Flutter app on IOS and Android are given on the official
 website: https://flutter.dev/docs/get-started/install